586 Pioneer Drive

 Follow these steps prior to applying to Graduate School.
 You must submit your application online along with all required materials.
 Graduate applications will not be reviewed until they are complete.
 Current OU undergraduate students may apply for permission to enroll in graduate courses.

-- Identify your program of interest
+A. Identify your program of interest

 Oakland University offers more than 130 master’s, doctoral and certificate programs.
 If you have questions about specific program details, contact the department or program coordinator at the top of each program listing.
 General application and admission process questions can be sent to Graduate Admissions.

-- Review admission criteria and program deadlines
+B. Review admission criteria and program deadlines

 First learn about general graduate admission requirements.
 Then check out admission requirements and application deadlines for your specific program of interest.
 Remember that an “application deadline” means that the application for admission and all supporting documents and information must be received by the deadline date.